 Each company has its own rules for tuition reimbursement.
 For instance, some programs will reimburse you only if you attend certain colleges or universities, while others will send a payment for specific courses related to your job function.
 Others might cover your full course load, and some might even cover books and supplies.

 Additionally, there may be stipulations around your employment at the company.
 For one, you may need to have some tenure with your employer to qualify at all.
+Some employers only offer tuition reimbursement to full-time employees.
 And if you leave the company shortly after receiving the tuition reimbursement, you may be required to pay back a portion of that reimbursement.

 Does tuition reimbursement affect financial aid?